learn-co-students/ttt-1-welcome-rb-bootcamp-prep-000/README.md

 What these errors are saying is that the test expected you to print `"Welcome to Tic Tac Toe!"` but you printed something else.
 Programming is absolutely precise, make sure your tests are printing exactly "Welcome to Tic Tac Toe!".

-<a href='https://learn.co/lessons/ttt-1-welcome-rb' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/ttt-1-welcome-rb' title='Welcome Message for Tic Tac Toe'>Welcome Message for Tic Tac Toe</a> on Learn.co and start learning to code for free.</p>